All About the COMPASS Test Scores

 - Different sections scored individually: If you look at the test report, you will find that there are three scores.
 This is because each of the three sections of the COMPASS is scored separately and it is also shown in the report as individual scores.
 You will not find a composite score for these sections, unlike other tests.
 It is important that you obtain high scores in all the sections so that you will have higher chances of getting admission into the course of your preference.

 - Percentile Score: The scores of this exam will be in the form of percentile score that will range from 1 to 100.
 Each section is scored as a percentage of the total number of questions that you have answered correctly.
 If there are 12 questions in a section and you have answered 10 questions correctly, then you will obtain 83%.
 Generally, each section will have 12 to 15 questions.
 There is no negative marking for answering the questions incorrectly so even if you are unsure of the answer; you can select an option that you believe is the right option.

 - You can neither pass nor fail the test.
 However, you need to ensure that you obtain the cut-off score that the college has made mandatory for enrolment in the course that you wish to pursue.

-- Validity of the test report: Another thing you need to know, if you want to know 'how to read COMPASS test scores', is that most colleges will not accept reports that are older than two years.
+- Validity of the test report: Another thing you need to know is that most colleges will not accept reports that are older than two years.
 If your result is over two years old, you may have to take a retest if you wish to apply for a college-level course.

-To answer your question on 'how to read COMPASS test scores' and the passing score, you will find that unlike the other exams, there is no passing score.
+Unlike the other exams, there is no passing score in the COMPASS.
 However, the scores that you obtain can be interpreted in the following ways: